A Virgin Among the Living Dead: Release

 The film was screened for potential distributors at the Cannes Film Market in 1973.

 It received a theatrical release in 1973 in France as Christina princesse de l'érotisme.

 After this screening, various new versions emerged.
 One was titled Une vierge chez les morts vivants where it was listed as a Belgian production.
 The other version was called Christina princesse de l'érotisme which added a sequence of an orgy scene with actors not seen in the original 1971 footage.
 These erotic scenes were directed by Pierre Querut.

 Another version titled Desideri erotici di Christine was cleared for theatrical release in Italy.
 Another version, which was the most common version to find on home video prior to the advent of DVD was the 1981 version released by Eurociné in 1981 that included brief shots of zombies done by Jean Rollin.
 Rollin suggested these scenes were done quickly, where he “Just filmed some people dressed up as zombies.
 I don't think I ever saw Franco's movie.”
-The film has been released under various English titles.
-On two American home video releases as Zombie 4: A Virgin Among the Living Dead and Virgin Among the Living Dead.
+The film has been released under various English titles and on two American home video releases as Zombie 4: A Virgin Among the Living Dead and Virgin Among the Living Dead.

 The film was released in France on July 12, 1973.
 Later screenings include Italy on November 11, 1978, Seville & Madrid on July 7, 1981 and Barcelona on July 26, 1982.
 Various versions had different running times, with Christina princesse de l'érotisme being 90 minutes, and the Belgian version titled Une vierge chez les morts vivants being edited to 80 minutes.

 The film was released the same way on DVD in the United States by Image Entertainment in 2003 as part of their EuroShock horror line.
 On August 20, 2013, a Blu-ray edition, containing Franco's original director's cut, was made available by Redemption.
-Rollin's zombie footage is on the disc as well as an extra feature separate from the film.